-- Fall term conferral Students who complete degree requirements between October 28th and March 2nd are eligible for March 2nd degree conferral. - Spring term conferral Students who complete degree requirements between March 3rd and June 30th are eligible for June 30th degree conferral. - Summer term conferral Students who complete degree requirements between July 1st and October 27th are eligible for October 27th degree conferral. - May Commencement AGS commencement ceremonies are on the second Saturday of May. - December Commencement AGS commencement ceremonies are on the second Saturday of December.
+- Fall term conferral Students who complete degree requirements between October 28th and March 2nd are eligible for March 2nd degree conferral. - Spring term conferral Students who complete degree requirements between March 3rd and June 30th are eligible for June 30th degree conferral. - Summer term conferral Students who complete degree requirements between July 1st and October 27th are eligible for October 27th degree conferral. - May Commencement AGS commencement ceremonies are on the weekend of the second Saturday of May. - December Commencement AGS commencement ceremonies are on the weekend of the second Saturday of December.